kflekac/resbaz/Using Python for Data Analysis.md

 #### Scatter Plot

 Scatter plots also allow you observe the relationship between two conditions within your data.
 This works best when you have two continuous variables.
 With the use of colours and shapes, you can also observe how certain conditions cluster throughout this relationship.
+ A simple and useful guide to beginner's scatterplotting can be found at http://chris35wills.github.io/courses/PythonPackages_matplotlib/matplotlib_scatter/

 ```python
 pdsn.plot(kind='scatter', x = "Counts", y = "Month")